heyrocker/drupal_architecture/README.md

 ```shell
 drupal_architecture --read_dir --write_dir
 ```
-- `--read_dir ", "Full path to the directory containing your Drupal config files.
+- `--read_dir` "Full path to the directory containing your Drupal config files.
 Do not include trailing slash.
 Defaults to current directory.`
 - `--write_dir` "Full path to the directory where to write CSVs.
 Do not include trailing slash.
 Defaults to current directory"

 ## Output